pzingg/fedi/README.md

 - `/web/timelines/direct` (TODO.
 Direct messages only)
 - `/web/timelines/federated` (TODO)

+## OAuth 2.0 client

+Added support for logging in via GitHub (courtesy of the "LiveBeats" example application) and via Mastodon instances.

+## OAuth 2.0 provider

+Testing the Boruta OAuth library.
+A user can log in and create an "app" (OAuth client) by visiting the "/apps" endpoint in a browser and submitting the form there.

+The `redirect_uris` field on the form must include the address of the running server, e.g. "http://localhost:4000" and the path "/oauth/callbacks/fedi_server".

+After the app is created you can copy the `client_id` and `client_secret` somewhere.

+Then if you visit "/oauth/authorize" with the required query string parameters:

+- `state`
+- `response_type` (must equal "code")
+- `client_id`
+- `scope` ("read")
+- `redirect_uri` (must be to same url as in the created app)

+you will get a page displaying the authorization code and instructions for using it to obtain an access token.

+TODO items include:

+- Implementing access controls for different scopes per Mastodon
+- Replacing the `Boruta.TokenGenerator` access token generator module, which builds a 512-bit "PUID", with a module that expands on and integrates with the `UserToken`s produced by the phx.gen.auth code.

 ## Mastodon-equivalent activities

 Add more Mastodon-ish features that are not in the AP spec if they are